First staged as Wizard of the North by the Mercators at the 2002 Edinburgh Festival Fringe

 Although the use of a script is customary in a dramatised reading, the performers should be confidently familiar with the text.
 There will be obvious instances where a script will be a hindrance, particularly during the dramatised extracts from the novels.
 The extracts really work best if memorised.
 Make the most of the mimed sequences and use the extracts from the novels to add movement and action.
 A dramatised reading doesn’t need to be static.

-It includes extracts from most of his famous poems -The Lay of the LastMinstrel, Marmion and The Lady of the Lake, and celebrated novels such as Waverley, TheAntiquary, Rob Roy, Ivanhoe, Kenilworth and Redgauntlet.
+The Wizard of the North includes extracts from most of his famous poems -The Lay of the LastMinstrel, Marmion and The Lady of the Lake, and celebrated novels such as Waverley, TheAntiquary, Rob Roy, Ivanhoe, Kenilworth and Redgauntlet.
 I have also included lesser-known novels like Quentin Durward, St. Ronan’s Well and Count Robert of Paris, and a rare extract from a Scott stage play.